If your house has been damaged by fire, one of the first things you likely want to find out is the value of what is remaining.

 Determining Repair Costs

-Once you have examined the fire-damaged house make a list of items that are going to need to be repaired.
-After conducting your own inspection you should have a better idea of the worth of your fire-damaged house and what repairs are needed.
+Once you examine the fire-damaged house, list the items that will need repair.
+After conducting your own inspection, you will have a better idea of your fire-damaged house’s worth and the repairs it needs.

-Now armed with this knowledge you can have contractors come in and give their estimates for what needs to be done.
+Now armed with this knowledge, you can invite contractors to come in and provide their estimates for what needs to be done.
 Be sure to get estimates from at least three contractors.

 Remember, estimates are just that – estimates.
 The renovation business is never exact.
 A contractor can give an estimate, but won’t know actual costs until they begin to open walls and dig in.